-September 16, 2021 - Agenda Item #6F
+September 7, 2021 - Agenda Item #6A

-- To help maintain the financial stability of BAWSCA by encouraging sound decisionmaking so that its long-term financing commitments are affordable and do not create undue risk or burden. - To protect BAWSCA's credit rating and minimize BAWSCA's borrowing costs. - To meet the requirements of state and federal law and regulation, including federal requirements regarding disclosure and administration of tax-exempt indebtedness. - To incorporate best practices into BAWSCA's issuance and administration of its indebtedness. - Ensure that BAWSCA's debt is consistent with BAWSCA's planning goals and objectives and capital improvement program or budget, as applicable.
+- To protect BAWSCA's credit rating and minimize BAWSCA's borrowing costs. - To meet the requirements of state and federal law and regulation, including federal requirements regarding disclosure and administration of tax-exempt indebtedness. - To incorporate best practices into BAWSCA's issuance and administration of its indebtedness. - Ensure that BAWSCA's debt is consistent with BAWSCA's planning goals and objectives and capital improvement program or budget, as applicable.